 Search

-Revegetation is a commonly used tool to reduce the impact of habitat loss on biodiversity in an ecosystem.
-Between 2011-2016, the Coorong, Lower Lakes Murray Mouth Recovery Program undertook an extensive revegetation program as a response to the Millennium Drought, ultimately resulting in the revegetation of over five million native plants.
+Revegetation is a widely used restoration tool to restore landscapes and reduce the impact of habitat loss on biodiversity.
+Between 2011–15, the CLLMM Recovery Project undertook an extensive revegetation program in our region, some 4.7 million native plants, as a response to the impacts of the Millennium Drought.

 Share